ReggieVW/cvat-docs/manual/automatic_annotations.md

 ![image](https://user-images.githubusercontent.com/35894891/176135289-b39dbab7-17ad-4754-9f96-44ac1eccb634.png)

-# Automatic annotation person body keypoints
+# Automatic annotation person keypoints

 ## HRNET
-HRNET is a state-of-the-art algorithm human pose estimation.
-HRNet uses the top-down method, the network is built for estimating key points based on person bounding boxes
+HRNET is a human pose estimation algorithm.
+HRNet uses the top-down method, the algorithm is built for estimating key points based on person bounding boxes

-### Add automatic body keypoints to person bounding box annotations (after annotations body bounding boxes)
+### Add automatic keypoints to person bounding box annotations (after annotations bounding boxes)
-Remark: This task can only be executed after task annotation body bounding boxes is executed.
+Remark: This task can only be executed after the annotation of the bounding boxes is done.

 You first want to click "Save".
 CVAT does not automatically save work.
 Then click "Menu", in CVAT.
 Click "Export task dataset" and choose "CVAT for video".